-City and Regional Planner, Social Scientist
+City and Regional Planning Professor & Social Scientist

 Prof. Dr. İlhan Tekeli, born in Izmir in 1937, received his primary and secondary education in his birthplace and graduated from İzmir Atatürk High School.
 He received his bachelor’s degree in Civil Engineering from Istanbul Technical University in 1960 and his MS degrees in Urban and Regional Planning in 1964 and in 1966 from Middle East Technical University and the University of Pennsylvania, respectively.
 He received his PhD in the same field from Istanbul Technical University in 1968.